msc2020/brazil-rents-machine-learning/README.md

-# Machine learing for predict rents
+# Machine learning to predict rents
 Performs an analysis with machine learning on a database of properties rents in Brazil.